Flux159/spanner-orm/website/content/docs/querying-data/_index.md

   //   });
   // console.log("User with Posts:", JSON.stringify(usersWithPosts, null, 2));

   // 5.
+Debugging Queries
+  // The `debug()` method can be chained into your fluent query to log the generated SQL and parameters
+  // directly to the console before the query is executed.
+This is invaluable for understanding
+  // the SQL spanner-orm generates or for troubleshooting unexpected query behavior. const userToDebug = await db
+    .select({ id: users.id, name: users.name })
+    .from(users)
+    .where(sql`${users.name} = ${"Debug User"}`)
+    .limit(1)
+    .debug(); // Call .debug() here console.log("User fetched for debugging:", userToDebug);
+  // When .debug() is called, you'll see output like this in your console:
+  // SQL: SELECT "id", "name" FROM "users" WHERE "name" = $1 LIMIT $2
+  // Parameters: ["Debug User", 1]

+  // 5.
 DELETE a user
   const deleteResult = await db
     .deleteFrom(users)